Jacques-Louis David: Legacy

 In the last 50 years David has enjoyed a revival in popular favor and in 1948 his two-hundredth birthday was celebrated with an exhibition at the Musée de l'Orangerie in Paris and at Versailles showing his life's works.
 Following World War II, Jacques-Louis David was increasingly regarded as a symbol of French national pride and identity, as well as a vital force in the development of European and French art in the modern era.
 The birth of Romanticism is traditionally credited to the paintings of eighteenth-century French artists such as Jacques-Louis David.

 There are streets named after David in the French cities of Carcassonne and Montpellier.

-Filmography

-Danton (Andrzej Wajda, France, 1982) – Historical drama.
-Many scenes include David as a silent character watching and drawing.
-The film focuses on the period of the Terror.